menpo/menpo-playground/src/README.md

 ```
 > ./menpofit ~/my_images
 ```
-The annotions will be stored in simple `.pts` files next to each image.
+The annotations will be stored in simple `.pts` files next to each image.
 If more than one face is found, a number will be appended to the file stem to differentiate them.
 You can open these files in any text editor to extract the data.

 Detecting bounding boxes alone is very similar (with the same output style), just run:
 ```